daniels2304/EEE-4775-Real-Time-Systems/README.md

 For the final capstone project used the ESP32 microcontroller to run a simulated medical monitoring system (theme chosen).

+The primary goal of this project is to demonstrate how a Real-Time Operating System (FreeRTOS) can safely manage multiple competing tasks in an environment where strict timing is required.
+To illustrate this, the system is themed around a hospital Intensive Care Unit (ICU) telemetry monitor and resource manager.
+In a real-world medical setting, a delayed heartbeat reading or a missed emergency alarm is a critical safety failure.

 The code uses FreeRTOS to juggle multiple tasks at once, ensuring that critical medical alarms happen instantly.
-Core 0 handles all the Wi-Fi and networking to host a live dashboard on a web browser.
+Core 0 is entirely dedicated to user interface and communication.
+Essentially it handles all the Wi-Fi and networking to host a live dashboard on a web browser.
 Core 1 does all the heavy lifting by running the medical data pipeline and managing hospital resources.
+It uses Rate Monotonic Scheduling (learned at the beginning of the class) to prioritize four main continuous tasks: reading simulated ECG sensor data, running filtering math to detect heart arrhythmias, verifying alert data integrity, and sorting background logs.

 # System Architecture